Judy Spreckels: Spreckels' relationship with Elvis Presley

-In 1956, during Elvis' first engagement in Las Vegas, visitors to the shows included Judy Spreckels, Hal Wallis (who had just signed Elvis to his first movie deal) and entertainers Ray Bolger, Phil Silvers and Liberace.
+In 1956, during Presley's first engagement in Las Vegas, visitors to the shows included Spreckels, Hal Wallis (who had just signed Elvis to his first movie deal) and entertainers Ray Bolger, Phil Silvers and Liberace.
 In later years, Spreckels still attended Presley's Las Vegas concerts, and he would stop the show to introduce her to the audience.
 She had married by then and so had he.
+Her second husband was B.E.
+Blackwell, a polo player heir to a cannery fortune.

+On September 2, 1974 Elvis introduced Spreckels and explained their story to the audience during his Vegas midnight show :

+”...
+She gave me a four-star black sapphire ring that I kept until Priscilla and I were married.
+And Priscilla wore it as an engagement ring.
+This lady here did it, twenty years ago… She’s been married, in the hills, flying jets, riding horses and all that kind of stuff, She’s a wild woman, but she did that and she comes by every once in a while to check on me…”

 Writer, publisher and trial historian

 For a while Spreckels ran a small publishing company and edited Horses magazine in California.
-In 1966, she wrote an eloquent article about the late National Horse Show Jumper champion, Ben O'Meara.
+In 1966, she wrote an article about the late National Horse Show Jumper champion, Ben O'Meara.
 She also worked as a ghostwriter of books.

+Spreckels, whose equestrian interests started young, published Horses magazine from 1961 to cover horse shows all over the USA; she was also the president of a company called Horses Inc.

 As a trial historian, Spreckels has "been attending Los Angeles-area trials off and on for forty-six years."

+More interested in the procedure than personalities, she never discussed the outcome; she liked the courtroom atmosphere and was interested in the point of law as well as in the brilliant way some lies were repeated often enough to become believable.